PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Simulations and Discussion

 \subsection{Non-iterative Distributed VSI Versus Centralized VCPIs}

-The power system control operator generally monitors the power system from a control room.
-However, monitoring the entire power system using PMUs is too expensive and not practical.
-So, a few locations that are of interest to the operator are strategically selected.
-For instance, consider the IEEE-$30$ bus system and the operator would like to monitor the buses $14,29$ and $30$ in it.
-To calculate centralized VCPIs at buses $14,29$ and $30$, the voltage measurements at all the buses in the power system are required i.e., full observability.
-To calculate the proposed distributed index at buses $14,29$ and $30$, the voltage measurements at all of their immediate neighboring buses are required.
-The immediate neighboring buses of buses $14$, $29$ and $30$ are buses $(12, 15)$, $(27,30)$ and $(27,29)$ respectively.
-Thus we only require $5$ PMUs at buses $12,15,27,29$ and $30$ to calculate the distributed index. \textit{Additionally, the proposed VSI does not require the complete knowledge of system admittance matrix.
-Instead it takes advantage of the sparse nature of power system graph by using only branch admittance values of branches connecting to buses $14,29$ and $30$ to calculate the proposed distributed index.} Table~\ref{tab:dist_comp_centr} presents the requirements of centralized, decentralized and distributed methods to monitor buses $14,29$ and $30$.
+The power system operator generally monitors the power system from a control room.
+In practice, there are specific regions of the power system that are critical for LTVI and can be identified by offline means.
+Thus, the operator is interested in online LTVI monitoring in a few strategic locations/regions.
+For instance, in the IEEE-$30$ bus system, the operator would like to monitor the buses $14,29$ and $30$.
+To calculate centralized VCPIs at buses $14,29$ and $30$, the voltage measurements at all the buses in the power system are required{,} i.e., full observability.
+To calculate the proposed distributed index at buses $14,29$ and $30$, the voltage measurements at only their immediate neighboring buses are required.
+The adjacent nodes connected to buses $14$, $29$ and $30$ are buses $(12, 15)$, $(27,30)$ and $(27,29)$ respectively.
+Thus we only require $5$ PMUs at buses $12,15,27,29$ and $30$ to calculate the proposed distributed VSI.

+Additionally, the proposed VSI does not require the complete knowledge of {the} system admittance matrix.
+Instead{,} it takes advantage of the sparse nature of power system graph by using only branch admittance values of branches connecting to buses $14,29$ and $30$ to calculate the proposed distributed index.
+Table~\ref{tab:dist_comp_centr} presents the requirements of centralized, decentralized, and distributed methods such as proposed index, existing iterative index \cite{Porco16} to monitor buses $14,29$ and $30$. {It is important to note that even though the iterative distributed index proposed in \cite{Porco16} uses communication links between the neighboring buses, \cite{Porco16} mandates requirement of PMUs at all buses in the grid for convergence of its iterative algorithm. {Whereas} the proposed method does not require PMUs to cover all the buses.}